How to deliver superior value to your clients? You should understand their needs better than anyone else, and then deliver on those needs.

 Easy to say, but how do you do that?
 To most business people, understanding clients is a black box they call “market research”.
 They usually don’t know how to do it.
 And even when someone does it for them, how to be sure that results are valuable?
 Can we trust them?
 How to interpret them?
 How to communicate findings to a team to make a great offer?

-Who exactly do you need to understand the best value delivering?
+Who exactly do you need to understand?

 - Who uses the product and why?

 - Who is a decision maker for its purchase?

 - What criteria are used for decision making?

 - What the communication and decision-making process currently looks like?